Timmmm/robocut/Readme.md

 ## Authors

 Originally written by Tim Hutt with big improvements from Markus Schulz, Juergen Weigert and others.
+The protocol was originally reverse engineered by Tim Hutt.
+Dave Mankoff later [managed to tease some documentation from Graphtec](https://www.ohthehugemanatee.net/2011/07/gpgl-reference-courtesy-of-graphtec/) but unfortunately it is not very clear.

 ## Installation Instructions